 Kids Grow Best in Families.

 Many children in northern Michigan need temporary safe havens or permanent homes.
-Child & Family Services helps by connecting foster and adoptive parents with children who need them, and by providing support to the child and parents throughout the entire process.
+Child & Family Services helps by connecting foster parents with children who need them, and by providing support to the child and parents throughout the entire process.

 You probably know a foster or adoptive family.
-They may be your neighbors, friends, coworkers, or kids at your children’s school.
+They may be your neighbors, friends, coworkers, or kids at your child’s school.
 Many things can lead a child to foster care or adoption, just as there are many reasons one chooses to be a foster or adoptive parent.

 Children in foster care are boys and girls ages 0-17, sibling groups, and racial and ethnic minorities.
 Some children may have physical, mental, or emotional challenges.